MattiDragon/ExtendedDrawers/README.md

 This mod is only officially available on [curseforge](https://www.curseforge.com/minecraft/mc-mods/extended-drawers), [modrinth](https://modrinth.com/mod/extended-drawers) and [github](https://github.com/mattidragon/extendeddrawers).
 Any other sites are third-party reuploads and should not be trusted.

 ### Version support
 I only support the latest and mostly modded version of minecraft.
 Old versions may receive important patches, but I will not be backporting the mod.

+*1.18 support has been abandoned.
+1.19 will be the main focus now*

 ### Incompatibilities
 I intend to try and stay compatible with as many mods as possible, but might abandon support for some if it becomes too hard.
 * **Sodium** is only compatible if [indium](https://modrinth.com/mod/indium) is installed.
 * **Optifine** will never be officially supported.
 Might work, might not.